iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > Didn't all around like because of the constant notifications even with the Bluetooth off.<br> :date: __2020-12-12 05:41:09__

-> After having setup the app, now when I start it, it just shows the splash screen.<br> :date: __2020-12-12 02:53:31__

-> An expected disappointment.
-The app itself is truthful that is doesn't save ur location or personal info .... ( I checked in my settings and looked at the app permissions - none)... but that statement is true only because CovidAware isn't , Google is .. on Android 10 and below , isn't that like almost every device .
-Smh .
-The app would be good if it wasnt on the Google platform .<br> :date: __2020-12-06 16:48:18__

 #### 1-star reviews